ODInfoBiz/csvengine-ui/README.md

 ## Config file
 The config file is in the YAML format and contains parameter for the local file storage and UI setup.

+##TODO's
+* Restful API for the services

+## Team
+This project is an effort of serval people and was created in  as part of a bachelor thesis of Manuel Undesser at the WU Vienna.
+The following people currently contributed to the code base:
+* Jürgen Umbrich
+* Sebastian Neumaier
+* Nina Mrzeli
+* Manual Undesser

+## Similar projects
+**Python**
+* ..

 ##License
 The MIT License (MIT)